- Undergraduate Program Description

 The Classics Department does not have a general set of requirements for study abroad.
 Students are advised individually and, based on their academic records and the specific program, recommendations are made.
 Students should arrange to meet with the Chair of the Department when planning to study abroad.

 The Department offers several courses that satisfy Core requirements.
-Storytelling and Deceptive Narrators in Ancient Rome (CLAS1110/ENGL1084) satisfies the Literature requirement; Art and Myth in Ancient Greece (CLAS2208/ARTH2206) satisfies the Fine Arts Core.
-Both will be offered in 2013-14.
+Art and Myth in Ancient Greece will be offered in spring 2015.

 The Undergraduate Initial License as Teacher of Latin and Classical Humanities 5-12 may be gained by pursuing a Classics major in addition to the Secondary Education major or the minor in Secondary Education.
 For further information, contact the Chair of the Department.